9 Assessment and Evaluation

 Once an assignment has been created in Canvas, you will need to develop a rubric that aligns with it to assess learners’ mastery of outcomes effectively.
 This can be achieved by attaching a pre-made rubric or creating one directly within Canvas.

 Attaching a pre-made rubric allows instructors to use an existing evaluation framework that aligns closely with the assignment’s outcomes.
-These rubrics can be sourced from various educational resources, such as SMARTIE, or developed by the instructor based on specific learning outcomes.
+These rubrics can be sourced from various educational resources, such as ALDA, or developed by the instructor based on specific learning outcomes.

 Alternatively, instructors can create a custom rubric within Canvas tailored to the assignment’s requirements and aligned with desired learning outcomes.
 Canvas provides tools for building rubrics with customizable criteria and performance levels, ensuring alignment with the assignment’s expectations.

 This chapter highlights the importance of aligning outcomes with assessments and explores various tools and approaches to achieve this.
 By ensuring assessments reflect learning outcomes, educators provide clear expectations and insights into student progress, fostering consistency and relevance in evaluation practices.
-Utilizing resources like rubrics and tools such as SMARTIE, educators can refine assessment practices to promote equity and enhance the learning experience.
+Utilizing resources like rubrics and tools such as ALDA, educators can refine assessment practices to promote equity and enhance the learning experience.
 Through alignment and effective utilization of assessment strategies, educators play a central role in facilitating student success in online education.

 References: